BigslimVdub/aeon-gui/README.md

   ### Debugging a build:

 If you are having issues compiling, run the script get_libwallet_api.sh and look for errors in terminal or cmd prompt.
+Call Bob the Bug Man if you find a bug.